 The vulnerability as described in ISO/IEC 24772-1 subclause 6.52 applies to Ada.
 The Ada pragma Suppress() permits explicit suppression of language-defined checks on a unit-by-unit basis or on partitions or programs as a whole.
 (The language-defined default, however, is to perform the run-time checks that prevent run-time vulnerabilities.)
 Pragma Suppress can suppress all language-defined checks or individual categories of checks (see subclause 11.5 of ISO/IEC 8652).

-6.52.2 Guidance to Language Users
+6.52.2 Avoidance mechanisms for language users

-Follow the mitigation mechanisms of subclause 6.52.5 of ISO/IEC 24772-1:2022.
+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can apply the mitigation mechanisms of subclause 6.52.5 of ISO/IEC 24772-1:2022.

 6.53 Provision of inherently unsafe operations [SKL]